 As a leader of the project, ensure that developers and business leaders are updated and aware of your research and synthesis work.
 Invite them to conduct their own research – perhaps on relevant technologies, new markets, or changing trends in the space.
 Explicitly request their feedback and support when considering domains or ideas that fall under their expertise.
 This ensures they have a genuine role on the project that capitalizes on their hard-earned skills to provide real-world insight, building investment in the long-term project outcomes.

-Reed Loar is Operations Director, North America at Designit, where he was previously Design Director.
+Reed Loar is Operations Director at Designit North America.
 Interested in learning more?
-Consider Cooper Professional Education’s Design Leadership class, where we dive into this issue and more to enable functional and creative leadership capacity.
+Register for Cooper Professional Education’s Design Leadership class, where we dive into this issue and more to enable functional and creative leadership capacity.